 MFS may incorporate environmental, social, or governance (ESG) factors into its investment decision making, fundamental investment analysis and engagement activities when communicating with issuers.
 The statements or examples provided above illustrate certain ways that MFS has historically incorporated ESG factors when analyzing or engaging with certain issuers but they are not intended to imply that favorable investment, ESG outcomes or engagement outcomes are guaranteed in all situations or in any individual situation.
 When engaging with companies, including engagements on ESG topics, MFS' focus is discussing, gathering information about, and seeking appropriate transparency on matters that could be material to the long-term economic valuation of the company so that MFS may make an informed investment decision that advances MFS clients' long-term economic interests.
 MFS does not engage for the purpose of trying to change or influence control of a company.
 Engagements often consist of ongoing communications with an issuer.
 Engagement with an issuer may not result in any direct changes to any issuer's ESG-related practices.
-Favorable investment or engagement activities will vary by strategy, product, and asset class, and may also vary over time, and will generally be determined based on MFS' opinion of the relevance and materiality of the specific ESG factors by MFS may be reliant on data received from third-parties (including investee companies and ESG data vendors), which may diver than looking at the entire sustainability profile and actions of an investment or its value chain), and as such, may adversely impact MFS' analysis of the ESG factors in the sustainability profile and actions of an investment or its value chain), and as such, may adversely impact MFS' analysis of the ESG factors relevant to an investment.
-The information included above, as well as individual companies and/or securities mentioned, should not be construed as investment advice, a recommendation to buy or sell or an indication of tradi
+Favorable investment or engagement outcomes, including those described above, may be unrelated to MFS analysis or activities.
+The degree to which MFS incorporates ESG factors into its investment decision making, investment analysis and/or engagement activities will vary by strategy, product, and asset class, and may also vary over time, and will generally be determined based on MFS' opinion of the relevance and materiality of the specific ESG factors (which may differ from judgements or opinions of third-parties, including investors).
+Any examples above may not be representative of ESG factors used in the management of any investor's portfolio.
+Any ESG assessments or incorporation of ESG factors by MFS may be reliant on data received from third-parties (including investee companies and ESG data vendors), which may be inaccurate, incomplete, inconsistent, out-of-date or estimated, or only consider certain ESG aspects (rather than looking at the entire sustainability profile and actions of an investment or its value chain), and as such, may adversely impact MFS' analysis of the ESG factors relevant to an investment.
+The information included above, as well as individual companies and/or securities mentioned, should not be construed as investment advice, a recommendation to buy or sell or an indication of trading intent.

-/ SOVEREIGN AND SUB-SOVEREIGN ISSUERS / 🔟 🍊 🧕
+/ SOVEREIGN AND SUB-SOVEREIGN ISSUERS /